 Online casinos in New Jersey are optimised for players using mobile devices.
 This means that anyone wishing to play using their iOS or Android device can enjoy the same quality casino experience that desktop players would.

-8. How do I know which online casinos are officially licenced?
+8. How do I know which online casinos are officially licensed?

-There is a frequently updated list of officially licenced online casinos on the Division of Gaming Enforcement’s website.
+There is a frequently updated list of officially licensed online casinos on the Division of Gaming Enforcement’s website.